 I am a sociologist and art historian trained in ethnographic methods and very much value an interdisciplinary outlook in my work.
-My work focuses on issues of maintenance in ecological transitions, especially as seen through the analytical lens of care.
+My work focuses on issues of maintenance in ecological transitions, especially as seen through the analytical lens of care and it is placed at the nexus of Science and Technology Studies (STS) and Environmental Sociology.

 I received my PhD-education at the Sociology department of the University of Amsterdam (the Netherlands, 2015).
 My dissertation connects an ethnography of everyday life in a neighbourhood to literature about the role of affects in the construction of citizenship.
 It develops an innovative perspective on ‘affective citizenship’ and its construction through policy mediation work.